Algerian students protest against Bouteflika offer to shorten new term in power

 Algiers residents who spoke to Reuters said they were disappointed by Bouteflika’s decision.

-“How come Bouteflika asks for one more year, there is nothing in the constitution that allows this,” said Maziane Ali, a 50-year-old owner of a fast food restaurant.
+“How come Bouteflika asks for one more year?
+There is nothing in the constitution that allows this,” said Maziane Ali, a 50-year-old owner of a fast food restaurant.

 Tens of thousands of protesters rallied on Sunday in cities around Algeria in the largest protests since the 2011 Arab Spring, calling on Bouteflika not to submit election papers.
-Zaalane filed the papers late on Sunday.
+Zaalane filed the papers late that evening.

-Despite the challenge to Bouteflika posed by the generally peaceful unrest, analysts say protesters lack a leader and the opposition is fragmented and disorganized.
+Despite the challenge to Bouteflika posed by the generally peaceful protests, analysts say the demonstrators lack a leader and the opposition is fragmented and disorganized.

-Algeria avoided the Arab Spring revolutions that toppled leaders in neighboring countries largely because officials calmed dissent by increasing spending.
+Algeria dodged the Arab Spring revolutions that toppled leaders in neighboring countries largely because officials calmed dissent by increasing spending.

 Algerians generally tolerated a political system that left little room for dissent as a price to pay for stability after a nearly decade-long civil war in the 1990s that killed an estimated 200,000 people.

-Falling global prices for oil and gas have hit Algeria’s economy in recent years: living standards are poor and more than a quarter of people under 30 are unemployed.
+But discontent has simmered as falling global prices for oil and gas hit the economy in recent years: living standards are poor and more than a quarter of people under 30 are unemployed.

-Writing by Michael Georgy; Editing by William Maclean and Frances Kerry
+Writing by Michael Georgy; Editing by William Maclean/Mark Heinrich